infracost/docs/docs/features/terraform_modules.md

   infracost breakdown --path /code
   ```

-#### Terraform Registry modules
+### Terraform Registry modules

-You can follow either of the following steps so the Infracost CLI can download your private Terraform registry modules:
-1. In CI/CD integrations: set the `INFRACOST_TERRAFORM_CLOUD_TOKEN` environment variable to a [Team API Token or User API Token](https://www.terraform.io/docs/cloud/users-teams-organizations/api-tokens.html). `INFRACOST_TERRAFORM_CLOUD_HOST` can also be set for Terraform Enterprise users (e.g. to avoid using app.terraform.io).
-These environment variables can also be set in the [config file](/docs/features/config_file).
-These environment variables only work with Terraform Cloud's public and private registry services.
-For using other third-party registries, like [GitLab's Terraform module registry](https://docs.gitlab.com/ee/user/packages/terraform_module_registry/), you should make sure the credentials are specified in your Terraform CLI config file as below.
+Using environment variables, which is more suitable for CI/CD systems:
+* **Public Terraform Cloud registry modules:** these are automatically supported so no extra setup is needed in Infracost.
+* **Private Terraform Cloud registry modules:** set the `INFRACOST_TERRAFORM_CLOUD_TOKEN` environment variable to a [Team API Token or User API Token](https://www.terraform.io/docs/cloud/users-teams-organizations/api-tokens.html).
+* **Private Terraform Enterprise registry modules:** set the `INFRACOST_TERRAFORM_CLOUD_HOST` environment variable to your TFE hostname and `INFRACOST_TERRAFORM_CLOUD_TOKEN` to a [Team API Token or User API Token](https://www.terraform.io/docs/cloud/users-teams-organizations/api-tokens.html).
+* **Private GitLab registry modules:** set the `INFRACOST_TERRAFORM_CLOUD_HOST` environment variable to `gitlab.com` (or your GitLab hostname) and `INFRACOST_TERRAFORM_CLOUD_TOKEN` to your [GitLab token](https://docs.gitlab.com/ee/user/packages/terraform_module_registry/#authenticate-to-the-terraform-module-registry)
+* **Other private registry modules:** set the `INFRACOST_TERRAFORM_CLOUD_HOST` environment variable to the hostname of the registry and `INFRACOST_TERRAFORM_CLOUD_TOKEN` to the access token for that registry.
+* **Modules from multiple private registries:** use the Terraform CLI config file option below.

-2. By default Infracost reads registry credentials from your `~/.terraform.d/credentials.tfrc.json` file or the path specified by the  [`TF_CLI_CONFIG_FILE`](https://www.terraform.io/docs/commands/environment-variables.html#tf_cli_config_file) environment variable.
+Using the Terraform CLI config file, which is more suitable for local dev environments: by default Infracost reads registry credentials from your `~/.terraform.d/credentials.tfrc.json` file or the path specified by the  [`TF_CLI_CONFIG_FILE`](https://www.terraform.io/docs/commands/environment-variables.html#tf_cli_config_file) environment variable.
 If you're using a custom Terraform CLI config file to specify the credentials make sure you are setting the `TF_CLI_CONFIG_FILE` environment variable to the absolute path of that file.
-This is more suitable for local dev machines.

-### Terraform plan JSON
+## Terraform plan JSON

 When Infracost is used with a [Terraform plan JSON](/docs/features/cli_commands/#option-2-terraform-plan-json), the Terraform CLI has already downloaded/processed modules so no extra setup is needed in Infracost.